RamDeepakPedapati/FruitBucket/README.md

 # FruitBucket
-A Ecommerce application build using Djanog
+A Ecommerce application using Djanog